Seizing the Moment to Affirmatively Further Fair Housing

 Over the past several years, PolicyLink has been working with regions to strengthen their fair housing assessments.
 On May 20, we hosted a webinar providing information about the rule and how you can work to ensure your jurisdiction’s fair housing assessment is comprehensive and provides useful data to inform policy.
 While government agencies will need to take the lead, getting to equity outcomes will only happen if advocates and community leaders weigh-in, share their expertise, and hold these agencies accountable to equity goals.
 Please take action to leverage this new rule to make real progress on fair housing and help all neighborhoods throughout your region become true launching pads for economic success.

-Also, please join us to strategize on how to advance racial and economic equity throughout regions at Equity Summit 2015 from October 27-29 in Los Angeles!
-We’ve just confirmed that Raj Chetty will share his research at the event, and we’ve extended the early bird registration through June 30.
-Register here.
+Also, please join us to strategize on how to advance racial and economic equity throughout regions at Equity Summit 2015 from October 27-29 in Los Angeles.
+Raj Chetty will share his research at the event, and we’ve extended the early bird registration through June 30.
+We hope you'll register.

 About the author more »

-Sarah Treuhaft is a deputy director at PolicyLink, a national research and action institute advancing economic and social equity.
-She coordinates the organization’s work on demographic change and the economy, collaborating with local and national partners on research and action projects that aim to build a more equitable economy.
+Sarah Treuhaft is director of Equitable Growth Initiatives at PolicyLink, a national research and action institute advancing economic and social equity.
+She leads the organization’s work on demographic change and the economy, collaborating with local and national partners on research and action projects that aim to build a more equitable economy.
 She manages the development of the National Equity Atlas (www.nationalequityatlas.org), a web-based data and policy tool produced in partnership with the USC Program for Environmental and Regional Equity.